 SCREEN SPACE REFLECTIONS

-Due to the specifics of Unreal Engine and the Bionic Display™ in Varjo headsets, screen space effects are not working correctly with Varjo headsets.
+Due to the specifics of Unreal Engine and the Bionic Display™ in some Varjo headsets, screen space effects are not working correctly with Varjo headsets.
 For reflections, use reflection captures instead of screen space reflections.

 Screen space reflections can be disabled as seen below.
 The Screen Space Reflection settings can be found under PostProcessVolume.
 To disable screen space reflections, select Intensity and set the value to